Grandlembadon/Java-Fundamentals/README.md

 ```

 ### Sources
-Many of the examples in this project are sourced from O'Reilly Media and are available free for download [here](https://www.mhprofessional.com/9781259589317-usa-java-a-beginners-guide-seventh-edition-group).
+Many of the examples in this project arE sourced from O'Reilly Media and are available free for download [here](https://www.mhprofessional.com/9781259589317-usa-java-a-beginners-guide-seventh-edition-group).